 Author and Educator

-- 3 or 4 slices salt pork or bacon, cut in a small dice
+- 3 slices of salt pork or thickly sliced smoked bacon, diced

 - 1 medium onion, finely chopped

 - 2 medium potatoes, peeled and cut into bite sized pieces